 The Oil and Gas Assets in France are comprised of two main operating basins, the Paris Basin, which is operated directly or indirectly by the Corporation, and the Aquitaine Basin, which is operated by Vermilion.
 Both basins are characterized by a high number of wells with low production decline rates.
 Production from the Oil and Gas Assets in France is light, high quality oil only.
-Currently, the Oil and Gas Assets in France represent 61% of the 2P Reserves of the Corporation.
-The Oil and Gas Assets in France have been under the ownership of Lundin Petroleum since 2002, are well known to the Corporation's management and are operated by the current local team in place in the Paris Basin and by Vermilion in the Aquitaine Basin.
+Currently, the Oil and Gas Assets in France have been under the ownership of Lundin Petroleum since 2002, are well known to the Corporation's management and are operated by the current local team in place in the Paris Basin and by Vermilion in the Aquitaine Basin.